BrodyNics77/BrodyNics77/README.md

 # Hi there 👋

 ## Who I am
-  My name is Brody Nikolaos 😄
+  My name is Brody Nikolaos (Nichols) 😄

 ## Current Ocupation
   Currently, I am at Turing 📫, while also working on C++ in my free time!